 Many expats get so frustrated with the negative misinformation, they've come to believe it’s a conspiracy on the part of the U.S. government to keep American tourism and dollars in America (Far-fetched but that's how frustrated expats get with the propaganda.).

 The truest answer is usually the easiest: People prefer bad, even gory news over the travelogues of thousands of expats and travelers visiting all over Mexico, seeing natural points of wonder, touring modern and colonial feats of architecture, and eating world-class (top 10) cuisine.
-Gushing over the Mexico's charms makes for news.
+Gushing over the Mexico's charms doesn't makes for riveting news.

 There are one million Americans living in Mexico.
 I would bet a large percentage are over 60 years old, all apparently with a death wish if you were to believe Fox News.

 In fact, as 50+ year old, 124 pound woman, go ahead and call me “Kerry Danger.”
 It may not be accurate, but I would rather like it.

 In the real world of Mexico, any expat or traveler will tell you that if you follow the same common sense rules in Mexico that you do in your own country, avoiding certain neighborhoods and obeying the law, you will have less to worry about in Mexico than in the United States.